 AusCoastVDT provides file-based vertical transformations via a vertical separation grid file or a block shift, and geographic point based transformations (typed or map click) via a vertical separation grid file (figure 1).
 A coarse vertical separation grid file with fifteen reference surfaces is provided in the tool, along with the capability for users to supply alternative vertical separation grids (please see the Resources section below).
 The applicable area of the supplied vertical separation grid (figure 2) is from approximately 20km inland of the coastline to approximately the 500m bathymetric contour.

 The key applications driving the development of this tool and the facilitation of seamless coastal elevation datasets are studying the impacts of sea level rise and storm surge inundation modelling.
 Other applications benefiting include tsunami inundation modelling, coastal zone management, marine boundary delimitation, habitat restoration, erosion studies, coastal ecosystem modelling, beach renourishment projects, coastal construction and development, shoreline change analysis, as well as building and maintaining the national DEM.

-The AusCoastVDT tool and coarse vertical separation grid can be downloaded from the ICSM PCTMSL website along with installation instructions.
-The grid can also be downloaded below under the Resources section.
+The AusCoastVDT tool and coarse vertical separation grid can be downloaded from the ICSM website along with installation instructions.
+The zip file also contains the grid data.

 To create a new binary vertical separation grid file from a text file in the appropriate format please download the PDF from the Resources section below and follow the instructions.